larymak/larymak/README.md

 ### Hi there I'm LaryMak 👋

-## I'm a Developer, Python and Tech Enthuasist, I love to automate staff!!
+## I'm a Developer, Tech Enthuasist and Blogger, I love Automation Using Python!!

 - 🔭 I’m currently working on ...
 Python & Django, React Projects and OpenSource